-- You will work with your practicum instructor to find a practicum site during your final term unless you have a positive background check - then you are responsible for finding your own site to complete the required clinical hours.
+- You will work with your practicum instructor to find a practicum site during your final term unless you have a positive background check (potential background issues) - then you are responsible for finding your own site to complete the required clinical hours.

 What is the completion rate for your program?

 - For the past 3 years our completion rate has averaged about 90%.

 What kind of certification am I eligible for with your program?